-Search Engine Optimization is one the essential digital marketing techniques businesses use to market effectively online through Search Engines.
+Search Engine Optimization is one of the essential digital marketing techniques businesses use to market effectively online through Search Engines.
 But before we go any further, what is Search Engine Optimization?

 SEO is the practice of optimizing your web pages to make them reach a high position in the search results of Google or other search engines.
 It focuses on improving the rankings of a website in terms of organic reach – also known as non-paid.